Behaviour Policy

 • Compliance with statutory requirements;

-• Monitoring of the child’s welfare;
+• Monitoring of the pupil’s welfare;

 • Monitoring of staff performance and identifying any training needs.